 I have been running my blog out of my house since forever.
-While at VMware, in addition to my WordPress VM I was running many other VMs in my home lab.
+While at VMware, in addition to my WordPress VM, I was running many other VMs in my home lab.
 Given my job change, I have less of a need for my home lab.
 In fact, the only VM I had left was my WordPress VM.
 Given this, I decided to move my blog to my Synology box.
 Read on to learn more!

 Some people have asked me why I did not just run my blog on a public cloud.
 The primary answers are cost and operation.
 I am already running Synology at home.
 I already pay for Internet access at home.
 All running WordPress at home introduces is some additional CPU and memory utilization.
 Compare this to a public cloud, which may be free to start, but will eventually cost money.
 In addition, you need to secure and monitor what you deploy — something already addressed in the home lab as well.
 Finally, we have consistency.
-If I can reduce the number of touch points and operate everything consistently then it makes it a single thing to worry about.
+If I can reduce the number of touchpoints and operate everything consistently, it makes it a single thing to worry about.

 I have been running my blog on Synology for several months now and have not had any issues.
-Performance has been comparable to running standalone and my homely footprint has been significantly reduced.
-At some point, I need to upgrade the Synology, which will give me more resources, but at this point everything is working as intended.
+Performance has been comparable to running standalone, and my homely footprint has been significantly reduced.
+At some point, I need to upgrade the Synology, which will give me more resources, but at this point, everything is working as intended.

-© 2018, Steve Flanders.
+© 2018 – 2021, Steve Flanders.
 All rights reserved.